Dimple96-web/React/Notes/Notes.md

 We can build react without JSX, but JSX makes the developer life easier.
 Javascript + HTML = JSX (HTML like syntax)
 Ex: const script = <h1>Dimple is here</h1>
-Javascript does not understand JSX, but onlt ECMA script and the browser also does not understand this.
+Javascript does not understand JSX, but only ECMAScript and the browser also does not understand this.
-Behind this secene parcel(internally babel) transpiles this code that the react/browser understands.
+Behind this scene parcel(internally babel) transpiles this code that the react/browser understands.
-JSX => React.createElement (React element) => JS Object => HTML element (render)
-Babel converts JSX to React.createElement code - Transpiler
+Babel does this internally - JSX => React.createElement (React element) => JS Object => HTML element (render) Babel converts JSX to React.createElement code - Transpiler

-Is JSX we can use className and not class(in HTML).
+In JSX we can use className and not class(in HTML).
 In JSX we have to use camel case for attributes.
 If we write the JSX in multiple lines then the JSX should be put inside a () brackets.

 # Ep - 03, Part - 04

 React components
 Everything in React is a component.
 Its just a normal javascript function.
 It just returns a JSX code or React element.
-Component Composition - Putting a component inside and another component.
+Component Composition - Putting a component inside another component.

 <pre>
 const Title = () => {